ryanwoldatwork/InterimPerformance-Dot-Gov-2018/cx/dashboard/HISPs/dhs-tsa.md

 hisp_service_id: dhs-tsa
 layout: hisp
 logo_type: seal
-hisp_profile_headline: "TSA screens 2.6 million passengers, 1.4 million checked items, and 5.5 million carry-on items at nearly 440 airports nationwide, securing more than 25,000 flights each day."
+hisp_profile_headline: "Screen more than 2 million passengers on more than 25,000 flights each day at nearly 440 airports nationwide"
 ---

 {:.cx-section-heading}